 3. Influencer partnership or endorsement: An influencer or industry authority may already have your audience’s attention.
 Work with an industry authority with a large following and ask about a product endorsement or advertising.
 Example: Ironman triathlon record-setter Jan Frodeno compares cycling gear in a YouTube video.

 4. Infographic: Give customers an overview about a question, problem, or topic, ideally showing easy-to-understand statistics about others with the same concern.
 Example: Most popular bike accessories infographic.

 5. Overview blog: Using high-search-volume keywords and SEO to generate traffic and easy to scan content, help your buyer understand the problem and what they could do about it.
 Example: Top 12 bicycle safety risks for city cyclists.

-6. Short video: Create a short (less than 10 minute) video that will help your persona.
+6. Short video: Create a short (less than a minute) video that will help your persona.
 The video can be general and address a particular topic and not necessarily a specific problem.
 This can be useful for Instagram, YouTube or other platforms were video is well-received.
-Example: 10 city cycling safety tips in under 10 minutes.
+Example: 10 city cycling safety tips in under a minute.

 7. Quiz or survey: Use a series of short questions to get more information about your buyer and help them understand a topic, problem, or community.
 Example: What type of cyclist are you?

 8. Display ad: Display ads show up on articles or pages your customers are already on, usually under the term “sponsored content” or something similar.
 Create a compelling heading and Tofu content to pull your customers in.
 Example: “Cycling injuries are becoming more common: here’s how to prevent them” on a health or wellness blog.

 9. Introductory email: Welcome your new leads and use awareness stage content to move them to the next sales funnel stage.
 Example: Beat these 10 city cyclist problems.